Skip to content

 Kew (Dunedin City) Otago — Property Data and Demographics

 Kew (Dunedin City) is a small community in Otago with a population of 1,758 and a median age of 40.
 Median personal income is $41K per year.
 The main ethnic groups are European, Māori, Asian.
-Otago population estimates moved +1.2% in the year ended June 2024, after averaging +1.6% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Otago population estimates moved +0.6% in the year ended June 2025, after moving +1.6% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 855 in 2018 to 915 in 2023 (+7.0%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Kew (Dunedin City) is $678 (678 houses, 0 units).
 This represents approximately 86% of median weekly personal income.

-Livability indicators for Kew (Dunedin City): NZDep decile 4 (moderate deprivation); 1 school with avg EQI 425.
+Livability indicators for Kew (Dunedin City): NZDep decile 4 (moderate deprivation); 1 school with avg EQI 425; 12 transport stops (12 bus).

 Market & money